 Our board of directors has undertaken a review of the independence of each director and considered whether each director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-As a result of this review, our board of directors determined that Dr. Fenton, Ms. Hamill, Dr. Marquet, Mr. Renton, Mr. Schmid, Dr. Topper, Mr. Nodelman and Dr. Ware, representing eight of our nine directors, are

-"independent directors" as defined under the applicable rules and regulations of the SEC, and the listing requirements and rules of Nasdaq.
+As a result of this review, our board of directors determined that Dr. Fenton, Dr. Jain, Dr. Marquet, Mr. Renton, Mr. Schmid, Dr. Topper, Mr. Nodelman and Dr. Ware, representing eight of our nine directors, are "independent directors" as defined under the applicable rules and regulations of the SEC, and the listing requirements and rules of Nasdaq.
 Our board of directors determined that Mr. Faga was an independent director during fiscal year 2021.
+Mr.

-Mr. Faga ceased to be an independent director when he was appointed to serve as our Interim President and Chief Executive Officer effective March 21, 2022.
+Faga is not independent given his role as our Interim President and Chief Executive Officer.
 In making these determinations, our board of directors reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including the beneficial ownership of our capital stock by each non-employee director and the transactions involving them described in the section entitled "Certain Relationships and Related-Party Transactions."